SEP Technical Services

 We also offer

 - California Bearing Ratio (CBR) Tests

 LABORATORY SOILS TESTING

-Working with our strategic partners, SEP can offer a fully-independent, UKAS-accredited geotechnical and materials testing facility, with a team of almost 40 laboratories and field staff.
+Working with our strategic partners, SEP can offer a fully-independent, UKAS-accredited geotechnical and materials testing facility with a team of almost 40 laboratory and field staff.

 Excellent access to the UK motorway network ensures that we can meet any requirements for samples or in-situ testing at your convenience, regardless of site location.